 Before I turn my attention to the song at hand, I want to explore what went into building that tidal wave, so that where “More Than a Feeling” fit into it will make more sense.
 More, after the jump.

 The component-audio tidal wave resulted from a combination of: demographics and economics, evolving social mores, developments in material culture and technology, and developments in the arts.
 However, I assert, most important of all was the music of that era.
-From the Grateful Dead the George Benson to Fleetwood Mac to Van Morrison, and many others.
+From the Grateful Dead to George Benson to Fleetwood Mac to Van Morrison, and many others.

 The children who had been born during the post-WWII Baby Boom were entering into their earning years, even if their earnings were only part-time.
 To take one anecdotal example, my high-school girlfriend’s first major purchase, made with earnings from re-shelving books in the local library, was a KLH compact stereo.
 But earning power was not the only thing going on in the social sphere.
 Of equal importance was that, in response to the (purported) education-gap wake-up call that Sputnik provided; or, to avoid the Vietnam-era military draft (or both), unprecedented numbers of high-school graduates were going on to attend college.